On Maharashtra alliance, Fadnavis smells a rat

 Discussed weather, rainfall, says Pawar on meeting Fadnavis at wedding

-"After thinking over the Sena's behaviour during post-election days, I realised that the Sena's alliance with the NCP and the Congress was pre-planned.
-"The Sena had already made up its mind to keep us away from the power.
+"After thinking over Sena's behaviour during post-election days, I realised that Sena's alliance with the NCP and the Congress was pre-planned.
+"The Sena had already made up its mind to keep us away from power.
 In the last five years of our tenure (the BJP-Sena government) I never let down Uddhav Thackeray over any issue," he said.

 "But post-2019 elections, Uddhavji did not even answer my calls," claimed the BJP leader.